SueMottet/Pewlett-Hackard-Analysis/README.md

 2. Created a new table with the required data in it (mentorship_eligibility) using the INTO clause
 3. Exported and saved the mentorship_eligibility table data as mentorship_eligibility.csv

-#### Report on how to prepare for the retirements
+#### Report on analysis including inforamtion how to prepare for the retirements
 1. Overview: Explains the purpose of the analysis and what anlaysis was performed
-2. Results: Major points from the two analysis deliverables
+2. Results: Major analysis highlights from the two analysis deliverables
-3. Summary: Provide high level information on how many roles will need be filles and whether there are enough retirement-ready employees in the departments to mentor the next generation of employees
+3. Summary: Provide high level information on how manny roles will need be filled and whether there are enough retirement-ready employees in the departments to mentor the next generation of employees

 ### Resources
 - Data source(s): employees.csv, departments.csv. dept_emp.csv, dept_manager.csv, salaries.csv, titles.csv